flutter/website/src/release/breaking-changes/dispose.md

 ## Migration guide

-If you encounter the following error, update your code to call `dispose()' only in cases when your code created the object.
+If you encounter the following error, update your code to call `dispose()` only in cases when your code created the object.

 ```
 Once you have called dispose() on a <class name>, it can no longer be used.